Am Weiherchen, © Städteregion Aachen, Dominik Ketz

 Stolberg

-What initially appears to be two inconspicuous rock blocks are, in fact, massively constructed military facilities: Bunkers 755a and 755b, remnants of the former West Wall.
+What initially appear to be two inconspicuous boulders are in fact solidly built military installations: bunkers 755a and 755b, remnants of the former Westwall.

-The West Wall was a large-scale defensive line of the German Empire during World War II.
-From 1938 onwards, it was built along the western border and consisted of an extensive system of bunkers, positions, and obstacles for the military security of the area.
+The Westwall was a large-scale defensive line of the German Reich during the Second World War.
+It was built along the western border from 1938 and consisted of a widely ramified system of bunkers, positions and barriers to secure the area militarily.

 The construction followed a clear purpose.
-Thick reinforced concrete walls, often additionally covered with earth, were meant to provide protection from gunfire and to camouflage the facilities.
-The bunkers primarily served for observation as well as protection and retreat spaces.
+Thick reinforced concrete walls, often additionally covered with earth, were intended to provide protection from shelling and camouflage the facilities.
+The bunkers were primarily used for observation and as shelters and retreats.

-The facilities at Süssendell were part of this military network.
-Today, they have no function – they are stone witnesses of a time when the region was directly affected by war.
+The facilities near Süssendell were part of this military network.
+Today, they no longer have a function - they are stone testimonies to a time when the region was directly affected by the war.

 mehr lesen